LiamPerson/get-reviews-action/README.md

 # get-reviews-action

-Gets the reviews associated with a specified pull request from the GitHub API
+Dumps to a JSON file, all the reviews associated with a specified pull request from the GitHub API.

+## Usage

+Simply add the action to your GitHub Action / Workflow.

+The output will be a file called `reviews.json` in the root of your repository.

+### Types

+The types in this JSON file are defined here: [Please see `ReviewResponse` type.](./src/types.ts)

 # Developers